bklofas/rtl-aprs-igate/README.md

     * -v: Mounts the config files inside the container.
     * View the last 25 log lines with `docker logs -n 25 --follow rtl-aprs-igate`
     * Stop the container with `docker stop rtl-aprs-igate`
-    * Use `docker restart rtl-aprs-igate` to reload the station.conf and direwolf.conf configuration files.
+    * Use `docker restart rtl-aprs-igate` to reload the station.conf configuration files.

 ## Jump Into the Container

 If you just want to start a new container but not actually start rtl_fm and direwolf:

 ```
-docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest bash
+docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest bash
 ```

 If you're already running this container in background/daemon mode, you can jump into the running container with `docker exec -it rtl-aprs-igate bash`

 Once you're inside the container, you can run any of the RTL-SDR utilities manually, or direwolf.
-To change the device_idx (serial number) of a RTL_SDR dongle to 00000005, run `rtl_eeprom -s SDR00005`
+To change the device_idx (serial number) of a RTL_SDR dongle to SDR00005, run `rtl_eeprom -s SDR00005`

 ## Build Container Locally